 COVID-19 SAFETY PROTOCOLS

-For more resources and information on these safety protocols, and a list of acceptable proof of vaccination or COVID test results, please visit thespco.org/safety.
+For resources and information on our safety protocols, please visit thespco.org/safety.

 Keeping our audiences, artists, staff and community safe is vitally important to us.
-Thank you for doing your part — we are excited to see you back at the Ordway again soon.
+Thank you for doing your part — we are excited to see you back in our venues again in the 2022.23 season.

 In an effort to make SPCO performances as accessible as possible to everyone in the Twin Cities community, especially young people, the SPCO announced in 2016 that children ages 6–17 can attend unlimited regular SPCO concerts free of charge!
 Learn more here.